adrianjengel/IS210-FINAL-PROJECT/README.rst

 Current Alternative: He could hire a secretary or an accountant so he doesn’t have to do all the billing himself.
 However, that would incur overhead costs and hurt his bottom-line.
 Instead, Mike wants to save as much money as he can so he can retire early and play golf every day.

 Value proposition: A software that allows Mike to enter his time and keep track of settled bills would do all the calculating thus reducing errors and inaccuracies.
-Since everything is done automatically, he also saves time and can thus work on improving his golf swing.
+Since everything is done automatically, he also saves time and can instead spend more time on the golf course to improve his swing.

 -------------
 User Stories: